johnmee/johnmee.com/pages/how-to-be-a-frontend-developer.md

 ## Parallax

-Design is fashion and [parallax effects](https://ihatetomatoes.net/demos/parallax-scroll-effect/) are currently fasionable.
+Design is fashion and [parallax effects](https://ihatetomatoes.net/demos/parallax-scroll-effect/) are currently fashionable.
 That's the thing where you continuously scroll down and the background changes, giving you the sense of having turned the page, although you haven't really.
 Learn the word `Parallax`, and what it means, so you don't have to pretend you know what they're talking